 Born in Hawaii just outside of Honolulu of chinese and filipino decent, John went to Germany at the age of 14 with his father, during his fathers tenure in the service.
 After returning from traveling and studying in Europe, at the age of nineteen, John began studying Tang Soo Do with Chuck Norris, and received his black belt from Mr. Norris in 1970.

-John was also featured in the 2002 television show, Modern Warriors, which was a behind the scenes look into the world of martial arts masters, where over 80 of the world’s greatest martial artists, including Hapkido Grand Master Bong Soo Han, demonstrated techniques and discussed John Natividad in Modern Warriorsphilosophy.
-The program had rare footage of some of the world’s greatest kick boxers such as JOHN NATIVIDAD, BENNY “THE JET” URQUIDEZ, DON “THE DRAGON WILSON AND BILL “SUPERFOOT” WALLACE.
+John Natividad was also featured in the television show, Modern Warriors (2002), which was a behind the scenes look into the world of martial arts masters, where over 80 of the world’s greatest martial artists, including Hapkido Grand Master Bong Soo Han, demonstrated techniques and discussed modern warrior philosophy.
+The program had rare footage of some of the world’s greatest kick boxers such as JOHN NATIVIDAD, BENNY “THE JET” URQUIDEZ, DON “THE DRAGON” WILSON AND BILL “SUPERFOOT” WALLACE.
 Commentary is by some of the top stars of No-Holds-Barred including RORION GRACIE, MARK KERR, KEITH HACKNEY and BAS RUTTEN.
 Modern Warriors shows the stars training and analyzes their techniques and discusses competitions such as K-1.
 It also discusses the differences in the sports styles and the spiritual styles of martial arts.

 John received the Golden Fist Award, known as Karate’s answer to the Oscar, given by Mike Stone, for Best Offensive Fighter and Technician from 1972 to 1974.
 He has been inducted into the INTERNATIONAL KARATE AND KICKBOXING HALL OF FAME and the MASTERS HALL OF FAME.

 In the early eighties, John took over Chuck Norris’ second school in Redondo Beach.
 This is the school where all the champions had trained.
 He opened a second school in Culver City where he worked with Gang members in an attempt to give them an alternative to the gangs.
 Then John moved to Las Vegas to finish his education, delving into pre-law.
-There he opened another school and called it John Natividads World Class Karate and Kickboxing Association and to this day that name is used by his schools.
+There he opened another school and called it John Natividads World Class Karate and Kickboxing Association.
 In a 1990 issue of Black Belt Magazine, Chuck Norris choose John Natividad as one of the top 20 Fighters in his United Fighting Arts Federation.
 John has affiliate schools in northern and southern California and he continues giving martial arts seminars and teaching private lessons.

 RANK, ORGANIZATIONS and BOARDS: